danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.sendMessage.html" name="messages.sendMessage">Sends a message to a chat: messages.sendMessage</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#sendmessagetoadmins-string-message-html-markdown-null-parsemode-array-null-replymarkup-int-null-scheduledate-bool-silent-bool-noforwards-bool-background-bool-cleardraft-bool-nowebpage-list-message" name="sendMessageToAdmins">Sends a message to all report peers (admins of the bot): sendMessageToAdmins</a>

 * <a href="messages.sendEncryptedFile.html" name="messages.sendEncryptedFile">Sends a message with a file attachment to a secret chat: messages.sendEncryptedFile</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#sendmessage-int-string-peer-string-message-html-markdown-null-parsemode-int-null-replytomsgid-int-null-topmsgid-array-null-replymarkup-int-null-sendas-int-null-scheduledate-bool-silent-bool-noforwards-bool-background-bool-cleardraft-bool-nowebpage-bool-updatestickersetsorder-danog-madelineproto-eventhandler-message" name="sendMessage">Sends a message: sendMessage</a>

-* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#sendmessagetoadmins-string-message-html-markdown-null-parsemode-array-null-replymarkup-int-null-scheduledate-bool-silent-bool-noforwards-bool-background-bool-cleardraft-bool-nowebpage-list-message" name="sendMessageToAdmins">Sends a message: sendMessageToAdmins</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#sendphoto-int-string-peer-message-media-localfile-remoteurl-botapifileid-readablestream-file-string-caption-html-markdown-null-parsemode-callable-callback-string-filename-int-ttl-bool-spoiler-int-null-replytomsgid-int-null-topmsgid-array-null-replymarkup-int-null-sendas-int-null-scheduledate-bool-silent-bool-noforwards-bool-background-bool-cleardraft-bool-updatestickersetsorder-danog-madelineproto-eventhandler-message" name="sendPhoto">Sends a photo: sendPhoto</a>